D anu Toba is a special place, a lake in a super volcano, the biggest volcanic caldera worldwide:

 The legend of their death includes details suggesting they were cannibalized by those who killed them.
 However, the eating of their flesh was not intended for nourishment but was merely a symbolic, ritualized gesture intended to communicate emphatically to the outside that the Toba Batak would not tolerate intrusion by those from the outside.
 Shocking reports from the early literature tell that they are fierce headhunters, cannibals and warriors.
 This image is kind of misleading.
 The Toba Batak didn’t only have their own writing and a higly developed culture, but also seemed to have early and long lasting trade contacts with each others and the outside world, but the impact of Islam upon the Batak was minimal.

-The Batak, now one of the biggest populations in Indonesia, arrived in the highlands about 3 to 4 thousand years ago from the Phillippines and Borneo.
+The Batak, arrived in the highlands about 3 to 4 thousand years ago from the Phillippines and Borneo.
 Following Toba legends Si Raja Batak was the mythical ancestor of all Batak people, he descended on Gunung Pusuk Buhit (1981 metres), a vulcano on the western banks of Danau Toba.
 Nowadays there are six groups of Batak living around Danau Toba, which are distinct but have related languages and customs.

 From the memories of Sitor Situmorang we get an impression of the Batak country in the thirties.
 In 1931 he went to Balige, on the southern tip of Lake Toba: